Department of Economics

 - Economic Stagnation in the United States: Underlying Causes and Global Consequences.
 Keynote speech, 10th Economic Forum, Fundacao Getulio Vargas, Sao Paulo, Brazil, October 2013.
 Forthcoming in the Brazilian Journal of Political Economy.

 Honors, Awards, and Fellowships

-- American University, University Faculty Award for Outstanding Teaching in a Full-time Appointment, 2005.
+- AU Faculty Award for Outstanding Teaching in a Full-time Appointment, 2005.

 - "Trade Liberalization and the Balance of Payments Constraint with Intermediate Imports: The Case of Mexico Revisited," Structural Change and Economic Dynamics, vol. 25, no. 1 (June 2013), pp. 33-47.

 - "Stolper-Samuelson Revisited: Trade and Distribution with Oligopolistic Profits," Metroeconomica, vol. 63, no. 3 (July 2012), pp. 569-598.